NVBWcho/openGTFSMonitor/README.md

 2. Spring_API: This Rest API provides two simple end points ->/gtfsAnalyse/hourlyUpdates: This provides the fraction of trips that were operating during that hour, which have recieved at least one update in the GTFS-RT feed.
 The second endpoint is /gtfsAnalyse/agencyweekly- It gives the fraction of trips in the week , which are operated by a given agency, which have recieved at least one GTFS update during its service-day.

 3. React-frontend: A simple react based client to visualize the statistics.
-This part is currently not integrated with the docker-compose file (this will follow soon).
-In the mean time, one can lauch the client lancuhing the react-application from the sub directory (either use the production ready build or the development version).
+The react application will be lauched on port 4500 while the API will be launched on port 3001.
+If you are using this in a production environment, it may make sense to let a nginx container take care of the routing.
+Note that if you do change the port of the spring_container, you have to change the api url in the src code SecurityContext.js file of react-frontend directory.

 ### Installation
 Spinning up an application is simple- clone the repository, cd into it.
 Then you run it using: